moltaire/rl-context-task/readme.md

   - `"partial"`: Outcome of the chosen option is shown.
 Unchosen outcome is shown as "?"
   - `"none"`: Both outcomes are shown as "?"
   - `"skip"`: Feedback phase is skipped completely
-- `outcome_randomness`: Allows you to determine if option outcomes are realized truly random, according to specified probabilities in each trial (see below), or pseudorandomly, where you predefine the outcomes in the `outcome` columns (see below).
+- `outcome_randomness`: Allows you to determine if option outcomes are realized truly random, according to specified probabilities in each trial (see below), or pseudorandomly, where you predefine the outcomes in the `actual_outcome` columns (see below).
   - `"random"`: Each option's realized outcome will be drawn truly randomly.
-For example, the outcome in column `outcome1` will be realized with probability given in the `probability1` column, or 0 otherwise.
+For example, the outcome in column `potential_outcome1` will be realized with probability given in the `probability1` column, or 0 otherwise.
-  - `"pseudorandom"`: Each option's realized outcome in this trial is predefined in its `outcome` column.
+  - `"pseudorandom"`: Each option's realized outcome in this trial is predefined in its `actual_outcome` column.
-- `outcome1`, `outcome2`: Outcomes of the two options in this trial.
+- `potential_outcome1`, `potential_outcome2`: Potential outcomes of the two options in this trial.
+If `outcome_randomness` is `"random"`, outcomes in each trial will be this value with given `probability`, or 0 otherwise.
+Values in this column are also displayed in `explicit` phase.
-  - If `outcome_randomness` is `"random"`, these denote the potential outcomes that can be realized with specified probabilities (and 0 otherwise).With these values, you implicitly determine the options' reward probabilities.
-  - If `outcome_randomness` is `"pseudorandom"`, values in these columns are the realized outcomes.
+- `actual_outcome1`, `actual_outcome2`: Values in these columns are the realized outcomes.
+If `outcome_randomness` is `"random"`, you don't need to specify these values, as actual outcomes will be stochastically determined (according to the `probability` values).
+If `outcome_randomness` is `"pseudorandom"`, you need to specify the actual outcomes of each option in each trial.
 Across multiple rows of the conditions file, you can implicitly define the options' outcome probabilities.
 - `probability1`, `probability2`: If `outcome_randomness` is `"random"`, these are the probabilities with which outcomes are realized in the trial.
 In the `explicit` phase they are also used to display reward probabilities of the two options explicitly.
-If `outcome_randomness` is `"pseudorandom"`, the probabilities do not influence realized outcomes in each trial.
+If `outcome_randomness` is `"pseudorandom"`, the probabilities do not influence realized outcomes in each trial, but are only used for display in the `explicit` phase.

 ### Addtional Task Settings